ansys/ansys-tools-local-product-launcher/doc/source/plugin_creation.rst

             return {"main": self._url}

 The launcher class inherits from ``LauncherProtocol[LauncherConfig]``.
-This isn't a requirement, but if we type-check our code with `mypy <https://mypy.readthedocs.io>`_ it can check that the :class:`.LauncherProtocol` interface is fulfilled.
+This isn't a requirement, but it means a type checker like `mypy <https://mypy.readthedocs.io>`_ can verify that the :class:`.LauncherProtocol` interface is fulfilled.

-Next, setting ``CONFIG_MODEL = DirectLauncherConfig`` connects the launcher to the configuration class defined above.
+Next, setting ``CONFIG_MODEL = DirectLauncherConfig`` connects the launcher to the configuration class.

 The subsequent line ``SERVER_SPEC = {"main": ServerType.GRPC}`` defines which kind of servers the product starts.
 Here, there's only a single server, which is accessible via gRPC.
 The keys in this dictionary can be chosen arbitrarily, but should be consistent across the launcher implementation.
 Ideally, you use the key to convey some meaning.
 For example, ``"main"`` could refer to the main interface to your product, and ``file_transfer`` to an additional service for file up-/download.